appium/appium-inspector/docs/troubleshooting.md

 This problem may appear if your computer screen size is too small.
 Check the [System Requirements](./quickstart/requirements.md) for more details.

-## Cannot see full source tree
+## Cannot see full source tree with XCUITest driver + React Native app

-This is [a known issue](https://github.com/appium/appium/issues/14825) when using the XCUITest driver with React Native apps.
-The problem is caused by Apple's XCTest framework, so unfortunately this issue cannot be resolved from the Appium side.
-However, there are a few suggestions to help mitigate this:
+This is [a known issue](https://github.com/appium/appium/issues/14825).
+The problem is caused by Apple's XCTest framework, so unfortunately it cannot be resolved from the Appium side.
+However, there are a few suggestions that may help mitigate this:

 * Set [the `snapshotMaxDepth` setting](https://appium.github.io/appium-xcuitest-driver/latest/settings/)
   to `62` (the maximum stable value)